What is respiratory syncytial virus?

 How is it treated?

-Treatment is mainly aimed at relieving symptoms.
+Treatment is mainly aimed at helping symptoms.
 Be sure your child drinks plenty of fluids.
-The hospital or doctor's office may give your child oxygen to help him or her breathe easier.
-Gently suctioning your infant's nose may help him or her eat and drink better.
-Because RSV is caused by a virus, antibiotics usually don't help.
+The hospital or doctor's office may give your child oxygen to help him or her breathe.
+Gently suctioning your baby's nose may help him or her eat and drink better.
+RSV is caused by a virus, so antibiotics don't help.
 Steroids and cool mist aren't helpful either.
-Wheezing can be treated with an inhaler medicine to open airways.
+If your child isn't able to drink, IV fluids may be needed.
+Babies with a more serious infection may need to be in the hospital.
+A respirator may be needed to help your child breathe, but this is very rare.

 How does it spread?

-RSV can be spread by contact with body fluids like saliva and mucus from the sick child's nose or mouth, or by objects that the child has touched.
-Having your child wash his or her hands often can lower the risk of spreading the infection.
+RSV can be spread by contact with body fluids like saliva and mucus from a sick child's nose or mouth, or by objects that the child has touched.
+Having your child wash his or her hands or using alcohol-based hand sanitizers may lower the risk of spreading the infection.
 Children may return to day care when they have no fever and can eat and drink without problems.

 When should I take my child back to the doctor?

-If your child has trouble eating or drinking, tires easily during feeding, or becomes sluggish, see a doctor.
-You should also see a doctor if your child is younger than 60 days and has a fever, or if your child is having trouble breathing (is taking 60 breaths or more per minute).
+Talk to your doctor if your child has trouble eating or drinking, gets tired during feeding, or becomes sluggish.
+You should also see a doctor if your child is younger than 60 days and has a fever of at least 100.4°F (38°C), or if your child is having trouble breathing (such as taking 60 breaths or more per minute).
 See a doctor if your child seems to be getting worse.

 What else can I do to prevent RSV?